Lake Manly: Present day

 By 12,000 years before present, Lake Manly had shrunk to the Badwater basin and was probably only 2 m deep.
 This drying event separated various Cyprinodon populations from each other, triggering the evolution of individual species with restricted distribution.
 Based on the state of preservation of shoreline deposits (e.g., at Hanaupah Fan), the retreat of the lake was probably much faster than its growth.

 The lake had vanished by 10,000 years ago, although some evidence for a Holocene lake has been found.
 A minor lacustrine period occurred between 5,000 and 2,000 years ago; this lake was larger than Lake Mead and probably existed for less than 100 years.
 Its shorelines have been found at elevations of -260 to -240 ft.

 Since then, only a pond in Badwater basin remains, and the valley is hot and dry.
 The rest of the valley floor is filled with mudflats and salt pans.
 Salt Creek and some springs are the only freshwater present.
 Floods of the Mojave River are lost before reaching Death Valley.
 Current evaporation rates and climate conditions do not allow the existence of perennial lakes in Death Valley.

 The bulk of present-day water in Death Valley is supplied by groundwater discharge.
 The Amargosa River is mostly underground, but occasionally it can flood and reach Death Valley.
 Parts of Death Valley are sometimes flooded during wet weather, causing parts of Lake Manly to reform.
-Legend has it that such happens only every hundred years.
 Severe flooding in March 2005 resulted in parts of Death Valley becoming submerged.
 This precipitation event broke records dating back to 1911 and was followed by a major desert bloom.
 Such lake refillings are usually associated with El Niño events.
+Hurricane Hilary in 2023 and additional precipitation in 2024 produced 4.9 in precipitation over a period of six months, forming a shallow lake deep enough for kayaking until it was closed in 2024.
+The flooded area changed over time, due to wind displacing water.